MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 * Use the [manual focusing knob](../assets/img/tutorials/optical/focus.GIF) to bring sample into focus
 * With the [joystick move stage](../assets/img/tutorials/optical/joystick.GIF) back/forth and left/right to position desired sample area under observation
 * Fine-tune focus by moving the zoom head with the console buttons/[wheel](../assets/img/tutorials/optical/focus-wheel.GIF) or software buttons
-* Select observation mode by clicking the best image button, select all modes, select desired image, and click apply
+* Select observation mode by clicking the best image button, select all modes, select desired image, and click apply (see [manual page 63](https://www.dropbox.com/scl/fi/bmfph79975i1p0wv4pbuf/DSX1000-Application-M-E.pdf?rlkey=fzmbq39hr926gpbbtgft9fxxt&dl=0))
 * Characterize!
 For a list of features see the [detailed operating instructions](#details)
 * Verify files are saved where you intend
 * Repeat as needed